PreTeXtBook/pretext-cli/README.md

 ### Formatting code before a commit

-All `.py` files are formatted with the `black` python formatter.
+All `.py` files are formatted with the [black](https://black.readthedocs.io/en/stable/) python formatter and checked by [flake8](https://flake8.pycqa.org/en/latest/).
 Proper formatting is enforced by checks in the Continuous Integration framework.
-Before you commit code, you should make sure it is formatted with `black` by running the following command (on linux or mac) from the _root_ project folder (most likely `pretext-cli`).
+Before you commit code, you should make sure it is formatted with `black` and passes `flake8` by running the following commands (on linux or mac) from the _root_ project folder (most likely `pretext-cli`).

 ```
-poetry run black $(git ls-files "*.py")
+poetry run black .
+poetry run flake8
 ```

 ### Testing